MSCI-245-342/hw-betterbooks/hw-instructions.md

 We cannot easily do all of our data control at the database level.
 Certainly we can write check constraints, but lots of these will be easier to implement in our models.
 For example, we can check email addresses for a correct format much easier in our User model than in the database.

-In past homework, we've hacked together our own checks on the data being input from the user.

 Rails has lots of support for validating user input and making sure that we don't save garbage to our database.

 ### Validations added to models